pikipupiba/FrontOfHouseProductions/frontend/supabase/README.md

 3. Added proper policies for insert, update, and select operations
 4. Added a trigger to keep email in sync with auth.users
 5. Left the role field in the profiles table for now (for backward compatibility)

+### Changes Made in Migration 004:

+1. Created SECURITY DEFINER functions to bypass RLS during role checks:
+   - `is_manager()` - Checks if a user has manager role
+   - `is_employee_or_manager()` - Checks if a user has employee or manager role
+2. Updated all policies across tables to use these functions
+3. This breaks circular dependencies even within the same table

+### Changes Made in Migration 005:

+1. Replaced the restrictive "Users can update their own customer role" policy with a more permissive one
+2. Added an insert policy to allow users to create their own roles
+3. These changes enable the development tools for role testing
+4. Note: In production, you would want stricter policies in place

 ### User Experience Improvements: